Viscosity Solutions of Fully Nonlinear Elliptic Path Dependent PDEs: Comparison result

-The previous lemma shows the existence of the viscosity solution to the path-frozen PDEs.
-We now use Assumption \ref{assmp: approx PDE} to construct smooth super- and sub-solutions to the PPDE from the solution to the path-frozen PDEs.
+The previous lemma shows the existence of C-L viscosity solution to the path-frozen PDE's.
+Further, we will use Assumption \ref{assmp: approx PDE} to construct piecewise smooth super- and sub-solutions to the PPDE.
+Recall the stopping times defined in \eqref{def:seq_stop}, and denote